Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 6. When should QA start?

 QA should begin as soon as possible.
-The earlier QA analysts, testers and leads get involved in the process the more headaches are being prevented later in the software development cycle.
+The earlier QA analysts, QA testers, and QA team leads get involved in the process the more headaches are prevented later in the software development cycle.
 Static tests can be performed before the software is fully functional.